Biography of Ben Jonson

 1605: As a catholic Jonson was now a suspect after the Gunpowder Plot of Guy Fawkes.

 1610: He converts back to the Anglican religion.

 1616: Publication of his complete works in a folio edition.
-Appointed as the first actual Poet Laureate and given a pension of 100 Marks by the King.
+He is appointed as the first actual Poet Laureate and is given a pension of 100 Marks by the King.
 The play “The Devil is an Ass” was a comparative failure and Jonson then turned his attention to writing masques.

 1618: He travels to Scotland by foot.

 1619: The Scottish poet Drummond recorded a conversation with him on the banks of the River Esk.
 He was made an honary citizen of Edinburgh.
 Receives an honary degree from Oxford University on his return to England.

 1623: Death of Camden.

 1625: Death of King James the First and the Accession of King Charles the First.
 Jonson felt pushed out at the new court.
 Quarreled with Inigo Jones which curtailed his writing of masques.

 1628: Jonson is appointed as the City Chronologer of London.
-Suffers a stroke later in the year.
+He suffers a stroke later in the year.

 1635: Death of his second son, also called Benjamin.
 Jonson became the leader of a group of writers later in life called the “Sons of Ben”.
 Men such as Thomas Carew, Robert Herrick, Richard Lovelace and Sir John Suckling gathered at the Mermaid Tavern in Cheapside to toast his success.
 The group later called themselves the “Cavalier Poets”.